 Staff were aware of the importance of privacy and confidentiality.
 The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
-If a patient asked for more privacy, staff would take them into another room.
+If a patient asked for more privacy, the practice would respond appropriately.
 The reception computer screens were not visible to patients and staff did not leave patients' personal information where other patients might see it.